privacy-scaling-explorations/pse.dev/content/articles/pse-july-2025-newsletter.md

 image: "/articles/pse-july-2025/cover.png"
 tldr: "A roundup of research and development updates from PSE teams in July 2025, covering client-side proving, post-quantum cryptography, zkID, TLSNotary, MPC, MACI, and more."
 date: "2025-07-16"
+tags:
-tags: ["zk", "cryptography", "ethereum", "privacy", "scaling", "folding","voprf"]
+  ["zk", "cryptography", "ethereum", "privacy", "scaling", "folding", "voprf"]
-projects: ["client-side-proving", "post-quantum-cryptography", "zk-id", "tlsn", "mopro", "maci", "mpc-framework", "semaphore", "zk-kit", "pod2", "voprf", "private-proof-delegation", "plasma-fold", "machina-io"]
+projects:
+  [
+    "client-side-proving",
+    "post-quantum-cryptography",
+    "zk-id",
+    "tlsn",
+    "mopro",
+    "maci",
+    "mpc-framework",
+    "semaphore",
+    "zk-kit",
+    "pod2",
+    "voprf",
+    "private-proof-delegation",
+    "plasma-fold",
+    "machina-io",
+  ]
 ---

 Here’s a round-up of what PSE teams have been up to this last month!

 If you’re interested in the context of future direction of any of these projects, pop into [our Discord](https://pse.dev/discord) and chat with our teams.

 ## 🧪 Research Highlights